Apple iPhone 8 Plus NFC

 With the release of iOS13, Apple added additional functionality which included the ability to write to NFC tags, lock NFC tags and access the UID.
 Additionally, the iPhone 8 Plus can also access other tag data such as the counter.

 However, although it has been incorrectly reported by some other NFC websites, the iPhone 8 Plus does not have NFC tag background scanning and an App still needs to be loaded and open to the scan a tag.
 Background tag scanning is the ability for the phone to respond to a tag without an additional App and without any specific App being open.

 Seritag currently understand that this is not likely to change with any future release and is a limitation of the electronics inside the iPhone 8 Plus.

-Can the iPhone 8 Plus encode NFC tags ?
+Can the iPhone 8 Plus write/encode NFC tags ?

 Yes, providing the latest iOS 13 operating system is installed.
 Prior to iOS 13, only NFC tag scanning was possible, not writing.
 Additionally, with iOS 13, NFC tags can also be locked.

 Seritag have put together a quick step by step tutorial on encoding NFC tags with an iPhone.
 You can also watch our 90 second encoding NFC tags with an iPhone tutorial on youtube.

 Which NFC tags can be used with the Apple iPhone 8 Plus ?

 The iPhone 8 Plus can read all standard NFC chips including the popular NTAG series and iCode SLIX tags.
 As with Android, Seritag recommended avoiding the larger memory NTAG216 chips.